Anywhere Career Fair underway

-Lee Enterprises, which owns this newspaper and more than 70 others across the country, is hosting a virtual Career Fair now through March 7.
+Lee Enterprises, which owns The Times and Democrat and more than 70 others across the country, is hosting a virtual Career Fair now through March 7.

 More than 380 companies from at least 20 states will be participating in the Anywhere Career Fair.